Please help us throw ink at the devil by printing and distributing this article!!

 U.S. Bank headquarters in Philadelphia, Pennsylvania (circa 1836).

-Biddle was Rome's agent in the United States . . . and her best brain.
+Biddle was a British spy . . . and her best brain.
 He graduated from the University of Pennsylvania at the age of 13, and from Princeton at 17.
 He mastered the secret science of paper money and banking at an early age.

 He was head of the 2nd Bank of the U.S. With many Congressmen and Senators financially beholden to him, he wielded great political power.
 He deliberately created a banking panic and a depression for the purpose of frightening the voters and blaming it on President Jackson.
 Biddle was later arrested and charged with fraud, but his powerful protectors shielded him from justice . . . in this life.